WhatEverKid07/Project-4-Pacman-Clone/README.md

 ## How To Play

 Just Download the latest release and run .exe.
 Note: Windows only.
 Make sure you have a friend to play with, as it's 2 player only (same keyboard).

+IMPORTANT: This game was keybinded for an arcade so make sure to check the controls below.
+## Controls
+Pacman Movement: Arrow keys
+Pacman Ability Activated: Space, XVBEHMZC

+Ghost Movement: R F D G
+Ghost Ability Activated: YXKLASQWIJ

+PauseMenu: Escape, Navigate with Arrow keys
 ## Run in Unity

 Click on the blue "<>Code" dropdown and click "download zip".